ryuudotgg/monorepo/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, including but not limited to:

-- The Purr GitHub repository
+- The Create Ryuu App GitHub repository
-- The Purr Discord community
+- The Create Ryuu App Discord community
 - Official documentation and communication channels
 - Community events and meetups
 - Code review discussions and pull requests